ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

                     editor={ ClassicEditor }
                     data="<p>Hello from CKEditor 5!</p>"
                     onInit={ editor => {
-                        // You can store the "editor" and use when it's needed. console.log( 'Editor is ready to use!', editor );
+                        // You can store the "editor" and use when it is needed. console.log( 'Editor is ready to use!', editor );
                     } }
                     onChange={ ( event, editor ) => {